Huxyshuu/TurtleGraphics-1/Meeting-notes-8.11.2024.md

 ## TODOs:

 1. Xiwei
-  - Make the turtle smoother and design a language instructions processor for the user ().
+   - Make the turtle smoother and design a language instructions processor for the user.
 2. Mathias
    - Make a help command and make an invalid input popup for invalid commands.
 3. Giang